DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 ﻿## Part 1 - Lost and Found | Ch.
-06 - "What if I'm not enough?"
+06 - What if I'm not enough?

 Jason lay on his back, staring at the ceiling.
 The digital clock on his nightstand read 2:47 AM, its red numbers burning into his retinas every time he blinked.